hyrmn/NancyIntro/02_views_and_static_files/README.md

 	private RazorViewEngine ensureRazorIsLoaded;
 }
 ```

+Another option is to just install the Razor view engine in your test project.

+###Resolving views

 There are some options for resolving views.
 The most straight-forward way is to specify the view that you want to return.